Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 </pre>

-### .
+### d.
 Run the Analysis Notebooks
-All clustering analysis is conducted within Jupyter Notebooks located in the `clustering/` directory.
+All analysis and modeling is conducted within Jupyter Notebooks located in the `notebooks/` directory.

 # Final Report